melt-ui/melt-ui/src/docs/content/builders/date-field.md

 ### Validating Dates

 This is where things start to get a lot more fun!
-The Date Field builder provides a few ways to validate dates, which we'll cover in this section, starting with the `isUnavailable` prop.
+The Date Field builder provides a few ways to validate dates, which we'll cover in this section, starting with the `isDateUnavailable` prop.

-The `isUnavailable` prop is a `Matcher` function, which takes a `DateValue` object as an argument, and returns a boolean indicating whether or not that date is unavailable.
+The `isDateUnavailable` prop is a `Matcher` function, which takes a `DateValue` object as an argument, and returns a boolean indicating whether or not that date is unavailable.

 ```ts